This webinar was brought to you by the Garden Court Chambers Housing, Community Care and Immigration Law teams.

 | Areas of Law: | Housing Law, Immigration Law, Community Care Law |

-This webinar will serve as an update and refresher on issues arising on eligibility for housing and homelessness assistance, including in relation to the EU Settlement Scheme.
+This webinar served as an update and refresher on issues arising on eligibility for housing and homelessness assistance, including in relation to the EU Settlement Scheme.

 Speakers